-Students on both strands will experience university life in London through working closely with undergraduate mentors and staying in university halls during this residential summer school.
-The course will feature a number of social activities in the evenings both in South Kensington and central London.
+Students on both strands will experience university life in London by working closely with undergraduate mentors and staying in university halls during this residential summer school.
+The course will feature a number of social activities in the evenings both in South Kensington and off campus.

-At the end of the week there will be an academic-style conference where students in groups will present a poster explaining a concept they learned during the week to their peers, workshop leaders and invited guests.
+At the end of the week there will be an academic-style conference.
+You will work in groups to prepare a poster explaining a concept you learned during the week.
+You will present your poster to your peers, workshop leaders and invited guests.

 Y10 Insights into Science and Engineering promo